 Since becoming president, Fr.
-Sundborg’s key objectives have been to enhance academic excellence, and to develop resources to support a growing student population.
+Sundborg’s key objectives have been to enhance academic excellence and to develop resources to support a growing student population.
 During Father Sundborg’s tenure, Seattle University has built a new Student Center, a new Law School, residential housing, the School of Theology and Ministry, a Center for the Performing Arts, a Library and Learning Commons and a Fitness Center.
-A new Center for Science and Innovation will take its place on SU’s campus in the coming years.
+A new Center for Science and Innovation will take its place on SU’s campus in 2021.

 In addition to his responsibilities as Seattle University president, Father Sundborg serves on the Board of United Way of King County, the Independent Colleges of Washington, the Seattle Nativity School and Fulcrum Foundation, and is a trustee of Lakeside School and the University of San Francisco.